 - Print on cardstock, laminate, place a piece of rough velcro on the back.
 Stick to a flannel board.

 - Make a file folder game.

-(*Yes, we’re having fun with this Egypt theme, and no, we don’t really believe in Egyptian gods.)
+(*Yes, we’re having fun with this Egypt theme, and no, we don’t really worship Egyptian gods.)